 What will our winter tyres be like in 20 years?

 ‒ In the future, we could have eco-friendly tyres that are made with completely bio-based materials and equipped with sensor technology.
 They could collect data that could then be used in networked, self-driving or robot assisted cars.
-By 2036, relentless product development will also have given rise to substantial innovations in the field of rolling resistance, says Juha Pirhonen, Vice President of Research and Development for Nokian Tyres.
+By 2036, relentless product development will also have given rise to substantial innovations in the field of rolling resistance, says Juha Pirhonen, Director, Technology Projects for Nokian Tyres.

 – Tyres will still be an essential part of a car’s safety because, even with revolutionary intelligent technology, the tyres are the car’s only contact point with the road, Pirhonen reminds us.